Say hello to Graph Buddy!

 Indexing the graph

-In Intellij and VSCode the graph will be reindexed automatically during the project startup if there are any graph files in the
+The graph will be reindexed automatically during the project startup if there are any graph files in the

 Graph Buddy features